-Importance of Fixing Leaks

-Even small leaks add up to a lot of water over time.
+Importance of Fixing Leaks Even small leaks add up to a lot of water over time.
 The chart at right shows how much water flows through a leak the size of the circle indicated.
 A pinprick sized hole means 3,600 gallons a month or 43,200 gallons a year.
 When this water flows through your meter, you are paying for water you are not using and the District is paying to pump this water extra wear on the pumps and the cost of electricity to run the pump.
 Help preserve your water system and repair leaks on your service lines.
 We monitor the distribution system for leaks by visual inspection.
 Once the system is fully metered, we will be able to check the distribution system leakage on a monthly basis to determine if we have system leaks.

-How to Check Your Meter For Leaks

-- 1. Locate your water meter.
-It is usually found in a small concrete or plastic box - 2.
+How to Check Your Meter For Leaks - 1.
+Locate your water meter.
+It is usually found in a small concrete or plastic box near the street - 2.
 If you need help locating your water meter, contact the P.U.D. - 3.
 Turn off all water at the house and in the yard, including water-using appliances in the home. - 4.
-Remember to shut off all indoor and outdoor faucets.
+Remember to shut off all indoor and outdoor faucets. - 5.
+Check and record the current meter reading - your meter again. - you are waiting! - reading has changed, then you may attention.
+Production: